nf-core/taxprofiler/docs/output.md

 </details>

-This directory will be present and contain the unmapped reads from the `.fastq` format from long-read minimap2 host removal, if `--save_hostremoval_unmapped` is supplied
+This directory will be present and contain the unmapped reads from the `.fastq` format from long-read minimap2 host removal, if `--save_hostremoval_unmapped` is supplied.
+Alternatively, if you wish only to have the 'final' reads that go into classification/profiling (i.e., that may have additional processing), do not specify this flag but rather specify `--save_analysis_ready_reads`, in which case the reads will be in the folder `analysis_ready_reads`

 > ℹ️ For short-read unmapped reads, see [bowtie2](#bowtie2).